-Guided education planning for admission to the DPT program is offered to non-direct admission students through the Carroll Physical Therapy (PT) Bound Program.
-The PT Bound Program planning is based on national data that includes identifying DPT program options, selecting an appropriate undergraduate major and prerequisite courses, and GRE exam and DPT application preparation.
+Carroll's Physical Therapy (PT) Bound program offers guided education planning for admission to the DPT program.
+The PT Bound programming is based on national data that includes identifying DPT program options, selecting an appropriate undergraduate major and prerequisite courses, and GRE exam and DPT application preparation.

-Examples of non-direct admission students include, high school students not selected for direct admission, undergraduate transfer students, Carroll alumni, and direct admission students who did not progress within their cohort.
+Non-direct admission students include high school students not selected for direct admission, undergraduate transfer students, Carroll alumni, and direct admission students who did not progress within their cohort.
 Non-direct admit students applying in their senior year or later, must follow the professional phase admission process instructions outlined in the graduate catalog for the admission cycle to which they apply.

 Non-Direct Admission Application to Year I of the Professional Phase | Current Carroll students or alumni

 Applying for progression into Year I of the Professional Phase of the DPT Program?

 Non-direct admit students may apply in the junior year if pursing a 3+3 program, or senior year, or as an alum by mid-January of the year in which they are applying.